mctinker/Map-Tasker/README.md

      This is a trace log file used for program debugging and will only be created if '-debug' is specified in the runtime options.

-- hidden files: system settings and API keys.
+- hidden files: system settings, run counter, and API keys.

 ## More: [[Runtime Options]](https://github.com/mctinker/Map-Tasker/wiki/Runtime-Options)&nbsp;&nbsp;&nbsp;[[Runtime Option Examples]](https://github.com/mctinker/Map-Tasker/wiki/Sample-Runtime-Options)&nbsp;&nbsp;&nbsp;[[Sample Output]](https://github.com/mctinker/Map-Tasker/wiki#sample-output)